-This post analyzes that celebratory beauty and philosophically rich contemplation inherent in the condition of being “unfinished” and argues against calling these works failures.
-Rather, they are invitations into refighting the very essence of “completion,” reexamining our obsession with perfection and revealing darker mysteries lying in imperfection.
+This post analyzes that celebratory beauty in the condition of being “unfinished.”
+It also acknowledges a philosophically rich contemplation.
+It argues against calling these works failures.
+Instead, they invite us to refight the essence of “completion.”
+We reexamine our obsession with perfection.
+They reveal darker mysteries lying in imperfection.

-Have you ever stared at a painting in such a way as to form a fascinating kind of wonder merely what’s there, but what’s under it that there could have been more?
-Most artworks indeed termed “unfinished” would possess such bewitching quality compelling them to pose these deep questions.
+Have you ever gazed at a painting, forming a fascinating wonder?
+You ponder not only what’s there but also what’s beneath it.
+There have been more?
+Most artworks indeed termed “unfinished” would have such bewitching quality compelling them to pose these deep questions.

 What Does “Unfinished” Even Mean?